xjlin0624/study-cafe-recs/README.md

 ### live chat <small>(to be implemented)</small>

-the vision is to have live chatting feature so users can ask people at the cafe (who have this platform open) questions about space, any events going on, etc.
+the vision is to have live chatting feature so users can ask people currently at the cafe (who have this platform open) questions about space, any events going on, etc.